tarrball/auto-issue-runner/README.md

 # Auto Issue Runner

+⚠️ This was a node project that was tested and working.
+It had some issues, so I converted it to Python.
+I haven't tested it out much yet.

 A Python automation tool that continuously works through GitHub issues by invoking Claude Code to implement solutions and create pull requests.

 ## ✨ Key Features